STFleming/emsys_21A_lab5/README.md

 __You do not need to worry about your timer generating an alarm__.
 This means that bits ``EDGE_INT_EN``, `LEVEL_INT_EN``, and ``ALARM_EN`` of the configuration register should all be set to 0.

 ### Step 2: ``resetTimer``
-The ``resetTimer`` function resets the timer value so that it starts counter again from a known point.
+The ``resetTimer`` function resets the timer value so that it starts counting again from a known point (set by LOADHI and LOADLO).
 To do this it needs to:
 * Write the lower 32 bits that need to be loaded into the counter into the LOADLO register.
 * Write the upper 32 bits that need to be loaded into the counter into the LOADHI register.
 * Perform __any__ write operation on the LOAD register to load {LOADHI, LOADLO} into the counter.

 ### Step 3: ``readTimer``
-The ``readTimer`` function returns a 64 bit unsigned number (``uint64_t``) that contains the current value of the timer.
+The ``readTimer`` function returns a 64-bit unsigned number (``uint64_t``) that contains the current value of the timer.
 To do this it needs to do the following:
 * Save the current counter value into the LO and HI registers.
 The hardware timer will do this when __any__ write occurs on the UPDATE register.
 * Use the LO and HI registers to get the bottom 32 and upper 32 bits of the counter and return it.